sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

   corresponding button.
 You can also specify a custom translation catalogue for this label, which defaults to ``SonataAdminBundle``.

+When using `edit: inline` a delete checkbox will be rendered for each element of the collection.
+Checking it will disable the fields but the form needs to be submitted for the element to actually be removed from the collection.

 **TIP**: A jQuery event is fired after a row has been added (``sonata-admin-append-form-element``).
 You can listen to this event to trigger custom JavaScript (eg: add a calendar widget to a newly added date field)